ciao-lang/ciao/INSTALLATION.md

 # Upgrading or uninstalling Ciao

-For full cleanup, first remove all installed bundles (see above) .
+For full cleanup, first remove all installed bundles (see above).

 Once all bundles have been removed, the core Ciao system can be uninstalled running `./ciao-boot.sh uninstall` from the source directory; then, remove the directory.

-If installed using `curl`, the system is installed in a per-version subdirectory under `~/.ciaoroot/<ciao_version>`.
-E.g., the development version is installed at `~/.ciaoroot/master`.
-Proper uninstallation requires executing `./ciao-boot.sh uninstall` from that directory.
+If installed using `curl`, the system is installed in a per-version subdirectory under `~/.ciaoroot`, i.e., `~/.ciaoroot/<ciao_version>`.
+The development version is installed at `~/.ciaoroot/master`.
+Proper uninstallation requires first executing `./ciao-boot.sh uninstall` inside that directory and then removing the whole `~/.ciaoroot/<ciao_version>` directory.

-It can be automated with a script such as:
+This can be automated with a script such as (e.g., for master):
 ```sh
 ( cd ~/.ciaoroot/master; ./ciao-boot.sh uninstall )
 rm -rf ~/.ciaoroot/master